gokceoguzerenler/cis530_sp2021/homework/transformers/transformers.md

 Fine tuning the full GPT-2 model can take a long time on Colab.
 You might consider upgrading to [Colab Pro](https://colab.research.google.com/signup), which costs $10/month.
 </div>

 For this assignment, your task is going to fine-tune a released version of GPT-2 on two datasets: a text adventure set that we give you, and on a dataset *of your own choosing*.
 The data set we have provided for you is based on stories in the style of Choose Your Own Adventure books that we downloaded from [chooseyourstory.com](http://chooseyourstory.com).
 This data was used to train a super-cool AI based text-adventure game called [AI Dungeon](https://play.aidungeon.io).
-CCB is kind of obsessed with this thing.

-In addition to fine-tuning to our text adventure data, we're asking to to create your own data set.
+In addition to fine-tuning on text adventure games, we're asking to to create your own data set.
 It can be anything you like –*Harry Potter fan fiction, Shakespeare, music lyrics*– be creative and have fun.
 Preparing your own dataset will involve you downloading/cleaning text from the internet, or creating the dataset yourself.
 Remember to create the usual train/dev/test split for the data that you create!
 Include your dataset along with your submission on Gradescope, and describe the process of designing your dataset in your report.

 The provided notebook generates text by randomly sampling the next word in proportion to its probability according to the model.
 One extension that we commonly use to get better generations is to truncate the distribution to only consider the top $k$ words.
 This is called **top-k** sampling and the value of $k$ is a hyperparameter that we can choose through the process of our experiments.
 This strategy intuitively makes sense, since words at the bottom of the distribution (i.e. with low and near-zero probabilities) probably won't cause for better generation quality and we're better off re-distributing the probability mass to more likely candidates.

 ### Your Tasks
 1. Fine-tune a GPT-2 model (any size is fine, but larger sizes are more fun!) on the provided text-adventure dataset using the example code.
-Note that training will take a while - training for one epoch using the default parameters takes approximately 25 min.
+Note that training will take a while - training for one epoch using the default parameters takes approximately 15 min.
+You will need to fine-tune for several epochs.
 Report the perplexities before and after fine-tuning and describe the trends of perplexity in your report.
 Generate a few samples before moving on to get a feel for the model.

 2. Repeat 1) using a dataset you put together.
 Similarly, report perplexities before and after and a few generated samples.

-3. The skeleton code uses *top-$k$* sampling, with the $k$ parameter set to be 50.
-Experiment with different sampling strategies to generate text and include examples, as well as your own qualitative assessment of the outputs in your report.

-4. Instead of having a leaderboard for this assignment, we will be awarding extra credit to the most subjectively interesting/funny/impressive generations.
+3. Instead of having a leaderboard for this assignment, we will be awarding extra credit to the most subjectively interesting/funny/impressive generations.
 Submit your favorite 150-token generation as a PDF document on Gradescope to participate!

 <!-- List the materials from the header -->
 {% if page.materials %}